 How to Maintain High-Quality UC for Healthcare in a Time of Pandemic

-Since the global outbreak of COVID-19, healthcare organizations have been forced to rapidly adjust their communications capabilities to accommodate more remote workers, increased use of telemedicine, and rapidly expanding intensive care facilities (e.g. Pop-Up ICUs).
+Since the global outbreak of COVID-19, healthcare organizations have been forced to rapidly adjust their unified communications strategies within the healthcare industry.

-Overnight, IT managers have been forced to scramble to support hundreds or thousands of healthcare workers suddenly working remotely.
+Overnight, IT managers in healthcare companies have been forced to find ways to support hundreds or thousands of healthcare workers suddenly working remotely.
 For example, Pittsburgh-based Highmark Health, owner of a Blue Cross Blue Shield plan and integrated health system sent 8,000 of its 35,000 employees to work from home due to the pandemic.

 Download a PDF copy of the Telemedicine UCC Checklist

 Unified communications and patient care

 In the age of the Internet of Things (IoT), ultrafast connectivity means a diverse range of medical devices and equipment can be connected to a server or the cloud.
 Telemedicine technology and collaboration tools like video conferencing uses real-time data to enable higher-quality remote healthcare.

 Patients can use wearables and other medical devices at home to check their blood pressure, temperature, and heart rate and transmit results for analysis by their doctor.
 Providers can input patient notes, write prescriptions, and add other data that pharmacists and specialists can readily access at their own locations.

 The US Department of Health and Human Services (HHS) is now temporarily allowing healthcare providers to offer telehealth services through previously non-compliant technologies like Skype and Facetime.
 The Centers for Medicare & Medicaid Services (CMS) has broadened access to Medicare Telehealth services.